AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module3/ex3.md

 ## 3.3.1 Your Identifiers

-On the X-ray panel on the website, you can find multiple identities.
+On the Profile Viewer panel on the website, you can find multiple identities.
 Every Identity is linked to a Namespace.

 ![Customer Profile](./images/identities.png)